Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Methods

 All simulations use the same physical recipes, including molecular hydrogen-based star formation \citep{Christensen12}, blastwave supernova feedback \citep{Stinson06}, and a cosmic UV background \citep{Haardt12}.
 This set of simulations is the highest-resolution set of simulations which follow black holes in dwarf galaxies from the epoch of black hole formation to the present day.

 Black holes form self-consistently in our simulations from gas particles which are collapsing, overdense (3000 cm$^{-3}$ for the MARVEL-ous Dwarfs and $1.5 \times 10^4$ cm$^{-3}$ for the DC Justice Leauge), have low metallicity ($Z < 10^{-4}$), and low molecular hydrogen fractions ($f_{H_2} < 10^{-4}$).
-These criteria most closely mimic the “direct collapse” model of black hole formation.
-The black hole seed mass is 50,000\msun, though \citet{Bellovary2019} explains how seeds can actually form above or below this value.
-See their Figure 1 for a depiction of all black hole seed masses in these simulations.
+These criteria most closely mimic the ``direct collapse'' model of black hole formation, but they are also applicable to other models such as Population III stars or some frameworks of collapsing clusters.
+The former model is expected to occur in the most overdense regions, which are not expected to be the locations of dwarf galaxies.
+The latter models may be more globally applicable, but result in smaller mass black holes.
+However these objects may undergo rapid accretion, growing to intermediate sizes very quickly \citep{Volonteri05}.
+Our simulations aim to form seed black holes using physical conditions that are broadly consistent with any of these mechanisms.
+In these simulations, the black hole seed mass is 50,000\msun, though \citet{Bellovary2019} explains how seeds can actually form above or below this value.
+(See their Figure 1 for a depiction of all black hole seed masses in these simulations.)
+The efficiency of seed formation likely varies depending on the mechanism, with direct collapse being the most stringent.
+However, even if lower mass seeds are more plentiful, rapid accretion events may not be.
+The occupation fraction of seeds in dwarfs depends on these and other factors, which are all unknown.
+We thus postulate that our seed formation recipe may provide a lower limit to the occupation fraction, due to the somewhat strict constraint on molecular hydrogen fraction.

 Particularly relevant to this work is the implementation of dynamical friction on black hole particles via a sub-grid model as described by \citet{Tremmel15}.
 This model is based on the Chandrasekhar formula \citep{Chandrasekhar43,Binney08} and estimates dynamical friction on scales smaller than the softening length of the simulation.
 With this formalism, we can accurately track the trajectories of black holes as their host galaxies merge and they eventually form close pairs, without relying on artificially pinning them to the centers of their hosts.
 Due to this model, we can realistically follow black hole orbital evolution until they reach and maintain a distance of $\sim$a hundred parsecs, mimicking the close pair regime.